jiwonhan1/Survey-react-redux-firebase/Roadmap.md

    - indicates if user is logged in // In header sign in button changes to sign out displays emal
    - Limit create Survey to Users.
 Designate which functionality is for signed in users
 2. Visualize Data
-  - inputs on sliders
+  - inputs on sliders // Completed
-  - Graphs for completed survey
+  - Graphs for completed survey // Completed except rendering specific user data
   -
 4.